Blackford Hill: Geology

 Blackford Hill is formed from Lower Devonian volcanic rocks, lying between Upper Devonian sandstone, the northernmost extent of those found in the Pentland Hills to the South.
 Geologically the hill is different from the Carboniferous volcanic plugs and intrusions which form the remainder of Edinburgh's hills, with the exception of the nearby Braid Hills.

 Of geological and historical interest is Agassiz Rock, a quarry-like feature, situated close to the hill, which was the first evidence of the action of glaciers to be found in Scotland, recognised by the Swiss geologist Louis Agassiz.
 It is a Site of Special Scientific Interest.

 Braid Burn

 The Braid Burn is the principal watercourse, flowing for some 3 km through the nature reserve.
 It is a small river, typically around 5 m wide by 20 cm deep, although subject to significant variation.
 At this location it is approximately half way along its 32 km course from a spring in the Pentland Hills, to its mouth at Portobello.
 There is a tunnel around 120 m long in the vicinity of the House.

+Danger Hill

+Danger Hill is a grassy slope on Blackford Hill, known to be a popular site for ball games.
+A particular game named after the hill called the 'danger game' involves trying to stop a ball thrown by someone from rolling all the way down the hill.
+It is around 30 metres in height.
+Its name came from the distinctly steep gradient of the slope making it challenging to climb up, especially in wet weather.